cscis71summe17/TheVacationer/README.md

 **Peter:**
 * In the last 24 hours, worked on cucumber / BDD tests
-* In the next 24 hours, will be working on BDD for Restaurants integration.
+* In the next 24 hours, will be working on BDD for Restaurants integration and Landmarks.

 **Vas**